Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Varying the firing rate
   - Recruiting additional motor units
 - Neurons may switch phenotype as a result of synaptic activity or experience, and this might be the basis for learning and memory.
-- Central pattern generators: circuits that give rise to rhythmic motor activity.
+- *Central pattern generators*: circuits that give rise to rhythmic motor activity.

 ## Chapter 14: Brain Control of Movement